The Shifter

 Force of Nature

-You also regain one expended use of Adrenaline Surge at the start of each of your turns in combat.
+You also regain one expended use of Adrenaline Surge at the start of each of your turns while in combat.

 Bloodlines